Attention FAMU Faculty, Administration and Staff:

 Florida A&M University requires an ALEKS mathematics placement assessment to determine readiness for various mathematics courses.
 The ALEKS placement assessment covers material from Basic Mathematics through Precalculus and will take approximately 90 minutes to complete.
 Students will be required to take ALEKS in a proctored environment on campus (during New Student Orientation or Welcome Week).
 Incoming students must pay a housing deposit or new student orientation fees before they receive access to the ALEKS system.
 After receiving access, students are able to complete practice assessments and a targeted Prep and Learning Module while at home in order to prepare for the on-campus assessment that they must complete when they attend New Student Orientation or Welcome Week.

-Assessment and LEarning in Knowledge Spaces is a Web-based, artificially intelligent assessment and learning system.
+paces is a Web-based, artificially intelligent assessment and learning system.
 ALEKS uses adaptive questioning to quickly and accurately determine exactly what a student knows and doesn't know about math.
 ALEKS then instructs the student on the topics he/she is most ready to learn.
 As a student works through a tutorial, ALEKS periodically reassesses the student to ensure that topics learned are also retained.
-ALEKS also provides the advantages of one-on-one instruction, 24/7, from virtually any web-based computer.
+ALEKS also provides the advantages of one-on-one instruction, 24/7, from virtually any w

 Starting June 1, incoming students who have either paid a housing deposit or registered for New Student Orientation will receive ALEKS access information.
 You will be required to take an ALEKS assessment on campus during New Student Orientation or Welcome Week.
 This assessment will be conducted in a proctored environment.
 In order to become more familiar with ALEKS and your math proficiencies, you should take a practice assessment as soon as possible.
 If your score on your practice assessment is not satisfactory, you can access the online learning modules to improve your skills.
 You will be required to take the ALEKS assessment in a proctored environment.
 The proctored ALEKS score you receive will be used for placement.
 You will not be allowed to register for a math course without a proctored ALEKS score.